Pometry/Raphtory/benchmark/readme.md

 # Results

+These benchmarks were run on Amazon AWS m5ad.4xlarge instances.
+All the scripts and data were stored on the instance NVME drive.

 |           | Setup   | Degree | Out Neighbours | Page Rank | Connected Components |
 |------------|---------|-------|----------------|-----------|----------------------|
 | Raphtory   | 121.04  | 3.90  | 28.69          | 153.22    | 67.6301              |